The digital product industry is currently estimated at around $336.14 billion – a figure that is expected to exceed $400 billion by the end of 2021.

 Whether you want to undergo this lucrative venture full-time or as a way to provide supplementary income, there’s no better time than now to get started.

 But, just because you’ve created an awesome digital product doesn’t mean that people will be rushing to buy it.
-You still need to find ways to get people interested in it.
+You still need to find ways to get people interested in it, make it convenient, safe to use, and ensure users’ data safety at the same time.

 And despite what some people believe, generating demand isn’t simply about releasing your product into the market.
 It requires much more than that, including conducting research, determining consumer needs, establishing yourself as an authority in your industry, and repeatedly proving the value of your product.